The Hubble Space Telescope Survey of M31 Satellite Galaxies II. The Star Formation Histories of Ultra-Faint Dwarf Galaxies: Results and Discussion

 An alternative scenario is that proposed by \citet{Wright19}, in which star formation is triggered by the interaction with a dense gas pocket (either in a filament or in the circumgalactic medium of a more massive galaxy).
 Such interaction would have compressed the hot gas around \A{XIII}, allowing cooling and enabling star formation reignition, without the need of strong dark matter accretion.

 A third hypothesis is that \A{XIII} underwent a major merger with another UFD of comparable mass.
 This scenario combines both mechanisms discussed above.
 A merger would rapidly increase the dark matter halo mass, resulting in a deeper potential, and also result in compression of any residual gas present in the two system.
 This event could therefore be followed by a vigorous reprise of star formation.
 The occurrence rate and the products of major mergers in UFDs have not been explored extensively.
 Simulations of more massive classical dwarfs suggest that major mergers can occur and have the ability to reignite star formation \citep[e.g.][]{Benitez-Llambay16}.
-Furthermore, while dwarf-dwarf mergers are expected to be rare in the present Universe, their occurrence rate has been shown to increase significantly at higher redshift \citep[e.g.,][]{Deason14}, potentially being a viable evolution channel when \A{XIII} experienced star formation reignition.
+Furthermore, while dwarf-dwarf mergers are expected to be rare in the present Universe, their occurrence rate has been shown to increase at higher redshift \citep[e.g.,][]{Deason14}, potentially being a viable channel for the reignition of star formation in \A{XIII}.

+Finally, we note that the unusual SFH of \A{XIII} is compatible with the expected properties of tidal debris arising from major galaxy interactions.
+However, both the observations of suspected tidal dwarfs and simulations of these objects \citep[e.g., ][]{Duc14,Ploeckinger15, Ploeckinger18,Gray23}, suggest that tidal dwarfs manifest as high-metallicity, gas-rich systems.
+The low-metallicity, gas-poor nature of \A{XIII}, therefore, appears to rule out a tidal origin.

+Irrespective of the mechanism responsible for the late star formation ignition, it is interesting to compare \A{XIII}'s SFH with expectations from galaxy formation models.
+As mentioned already, instances of late-forming low-mass ($10^{5-6}M_{\odot}$) dwarf galaxies appear in different cosmological simulations \citep[e.g.,][]{Maccio17,Garrison-Kimmel19,Benitez-Llambay21,Applebaum21}.
+The properties of \A{XIII}, therefore, are not necessarily in tension with $\Lambda$ cold dark matter predictions.
+Is it worth noting, however, that such galaxies are a relatively uncommon occurrence in those models, with most simulated objects characterized by predominantly ancient SFHs.
+The expected frequency of late star formation in low-mass dwarfs has not been characterized in detail and is likely to vary among different simulations.
+For instance, \citet{Benitez-Llambay21} report that $\sim8\%$ of their simulated dwarfs with $10^{9.5}\lesssim M_{200}/M_{\odot}\lesssim 10^{10}$ begin formation after $z\sim3$, while \citet{Wright19} report that $\sim20\%$ of their dwarfs, in a comparable mass interval, experience reignition at low redshift.

+Likewise, the discovery of \A{XIII}'s late SFH, and of other more massive dwarfs with similar behavior (e.g., \A{XVI}), is not yet sufficient for a statistically robust estimate of the abundance of such objects.
+Nevertheless, as we discover more low-mass dwarfs in the Local Group and its vicinity, we will have a clearer picture of how common low-mass late-forming dwarfs are in the local Universe and how this compares to the abundance expected from galaxy formation models.